aleceress/aleceress/README.md

-- Hi, I’m @aleceress
+Hi, I’m @aleceress.
-- I'm a CS master student at University of Milan.
+I'm a CS master student at University of Milan.

--
-- I'm interested in
+I'm interested in
 - 📊 Information Retrieval
 - 📲 Recommender Systems
 - ✏️ NLP
 - 📈💌 Affective Computing

-- How to reach me: alessia.cecere@studenti.unimi.it
+How to reach me: alessia.cecere@studenti.unimi.it

 <!---
 aleceress/aleceress is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.